tariqahmed1912/internship-kloudle/docs/sbom.md

 ### **SBoM Pipeline**

-I added a stage in the Jenkins pipeline for generating the SBoM.
+Add this stage in the Jenkins pipeline for generating the SBoM.
 ```bash
 stage ('Generating Software Bill of Materials') {
     steps {